Lavender-C/portfolio-site/README.md

 Also finished the next TODO item, the taskbar is looking very Windows-esque but thats kind if the idea so ill let it slide for now lol.

 I wasn't anticipating on this taking as long as it did, I think I started around 4-ish?
 I will probably come back later and do some stuff cause the browser window is bothering me.
 Ciao for now.

+PART  2

+- Made the title bar for the windows a global feature for all the windows
+- Added search bar and a header to the experience window
+- Renamed the shortcuts to be more clear about what they are
+- Drew up an icon for one of the shortcuts, will improve later
+- Hover effects for the shortcuts
+- Adding comment separators

 </details>